velichkoStoev/ml-aveiro-python/README.md

 ## Solving Linear Regression problem using Python

 ### Setuping matplotlib
 [Matplotlib is a Python 2D plotting library]() we are going to use to display our data.
 In order to install it, we will use pip again, so just run `pip install matplotlib`.

+### Working on the task
+Download the `data.txt` and `linearregression.py` files and complete the code.